gacevedo/virus-sucks-plotter/README.md

 # virus.sucks plotter

-This is a react web application that enables users to load and render PlusLife test results files exported from the [virus.sucks](https://virus.sucks) app.
+This is a react web application that enables users to load and render PlusLife test results files exported from the [virus.sucks](https://virus.sucks) app. **Do not use for professional or medical purposes.**

 ![Screenshot of the virus.sucks plotter web application](screenshot.png)